docmost/docs/docs/introduction.md

 **What license does Docmost use?**
 Docmost is licensed under the [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html) (GNU Affero General Public License).

+**Will there be an enterprise version?**
+Yes, we have plans to introduce an enterprise version in the near future.

 **Got anymore questions?**
 Feel free to email me at _philip at docmost.com_.